 Hamilton County Developmental Disabilities Services is governed by a seven-member Board of Directors.

 The Hamilton County Board of County Commissioners appoints five members, and the senior probate court judge appoints the two others.
 Two of the board members appointed by the commissioners must be immediate family members of individuals served by the agency, one with a family member eligible for adult services, and one with a family member eligible for children's services.
 One of the members appointed by the senior probate judge must be an immediate family member of an individual eligible for residential services or supported living.

 Board meetings are held at 5 p.m. on the second Tuesday of each month, except in February and July, at the HCDDS Support Center, 1520 Madison Road.
 The agency's governing Board welcomes and encourages individuals to attend and participate in these important meetings.

-All upcoming Board meetings are listed on our calendar, along with an agenda.
+All upcoming Board meetings are listed on our calendar.
 Minutes from the previous meeting are generally approved at each meeting and made available the next day.
-Click here to review minutes from past Board meetings.
+Click here to review minutes from past Board meetings or contact Kim Sexton with any questions or for more information.

 Nestor Melnyk, President